awslabs/aws-sap-automation/software_download/readme.md

 # SAP Software Download

 Fetches all required artifacts from SAP Software Center to execute AWS Launch Wizard for SAP deployments.
 **Note:** Requires valid SAP-S-User to be maintained in AWS Secrets Manager.

 ## Prerequisites (Once only)

-- Create new Amazon S3 Bucket **launchwizard-`<AWSAccountID>`** (Note: Bucket Name must contain 'launchwizard' as prefix)
+- Create new Amazon S3 Bucket **launchwizard-`<AWSAccountID>`** - Bucket Name must contain 'launchwizard' as prefix!
 - Create and attach the provided [IAM Policy](iam_policy.json) to role **AmazonEC2RoleForLaunchWizard**
 - Create a new secret called **sap-s-user** in AWS Secrets Manager:
   - Encryption key: Use default AWS Managed KMS key = **aws/secretsmanager**